-6 ALCOHOL No drinks (including non-alcoholic) may be brought onto the premises for consumption.
+5 ALCOHOL No drinks (including non-alcoholic) may be brought onto the premises for consumption.
 This excludes drinks for children under the age of five years.

-7 GAMING The Hirer shall insure that nothing is done on or in relation to the premises in contravention of the laws relating to gaming, betting and lotteries.
+6 GAMING The Hirer shall ensure that nothing is done on or in relation to the premises in contravention of the laws relating to gaming, betting and lotteries.

-8 ELECTRICAL / GAS EQUIPMENT The Hirer shall ensure that any gas or electrical appliances brought into the premises and used there shall be safe and in good working order, are operated by a competent person and used in a safe manner, in accordance with the Electricity at Work 1989 regulations.
+7 ELECTRICAL / GAS EQUIPMENT The Hirer shall ensure that any gas or electrical appliances brought into the premises and used there shall be safe and in good working order, are operated by a competent person and used in a safe manner, in accordance with the Electricity at Work Regulations 1989.
 All electrical equipment must have a current Portable Appliance Test certificate.
-Gas appliances are not permitted unless permission is sought from the Bookings Officer.

-9 CANCELLATION If the Hirer cancels a booking before the date of the event and Risborough Community Centre is unable to conclude a replacement booking, the question of the payment or the repayment of the fee shall be at the discretion of the Town Council.
+8 CANCELLATION If the Hirer cancels a booking before the date of the event and the Town Council is unable to conclude a replacement booking, the question of the payment or the repayment of the fee shall be at the discretion of the Town Council.
 Cancellations made less than 21 days prior to a booking will not receive any refund.
-Full payment will be required should late cancellation by the hirer be received due to bad weather conditions/ snow as long as the Community Centre is accessible
+Full payment will be required in the event of bad weather conditions/ snow as long as the Wades Centre is accessible

-10 INDEMNITY The Hirer shall indemnify the Town Council and their agents against any claim associated with conditions 1,2,3,4,5,7,8,9,10,11,14,15,16,17,18.19,20,21,22,23,25,26,27,29,30, 31,35, 36, 37 and 41.
-The hirer is responsible for providing Public Liability Insurance cover where appropriate.
+9 INDEMNITY The Hirer shall indemnify the Town Council and their agents against any failure to comply with these Conditions of Hire.
+The Hirer is responsible for providing Public Liability Insurance cover where appropriate.

-11 ACCESS to the premises shall be arranged with the Bookings Officer.
+10 ACCESS to the premises shall be arranged with the Bookings Officer.